mautic/mautic-community-handbook/pages/09.education-team/chapter.md

 ### General Tasks

-  * Help marketers to contribute their existing content to the [Mautic Knowledgebase](https://kb.mautic.org)
+  * Help marketers to contribute their existing content to the [Mautic Knowledgebase][Knowledgebase]
   * Ensure that the documentation is up to date when new releases are made
   * Improve the experience of Mautic users by ensuring that the documentation is of high quality and comprehensive
-  * Moderate the [Mautic Community Forums](https://forum.mautic.org) and provide content to answer FAQs
+  * Moderate the [Mautic Community Forums][Mautic Community Forums] and provide content to answer FAQs
   * Improve the resources available for new and established users to learn how to use Mautic